willyopudo/arisPay/README.md

 #### by Wilfred O (https://spaces.co.ke/)

-<h5>Stay tuned for updated readme on deployment and test notes once stuff are ironed out for this public version.</h5>
+Stay tuned for updated readme on deployment and test notes once stuff are ironed out for this public version.